leggedrobotics/graspqp/docs/adding_hand_isaaclab.md

-# Adding a new hand to Isaac Lab (GraspQP integration)
+# Adding a new hand to Isaac Lab

 This guide shows how to add a new gripper/hand (example: Schunk 2F) to the GraspQP Isaac Lab integration.